DHTMLX/gantt-docs/data/desktop/inbuilt_baselines.md

 ![Task row mode](desktop/baselines_task_row.png)

-- Separate subrow below task ("separateRow")
+- In a separate subrow below the task ("separateRow")

-All baselines are rendered on a single subrow below each task:
+All baselines are rendered in a single subrow below each task:

 ~~~js
 gantt.config.baselines.render_mode = "separateRow";